gjtiquia/dotnet-unit-test-template/README.md

 # .Net Unit Test Template

-A minimal template for setting up a .Net project with unit tests using [NUnit](https://nunit.org/) in VSCode.
+A minimal template for setting up a .Net Console App project with unit tests using [NUnit](https://nunit.org/) in VSCode.

 References